You're on your way to UC Merced!

-- By November: Your academic advisor will send information about placement exams to your UC Merced email address after you submit your Statement of Intent to Register (SIR).
+- By June: Your academic advisor will send information about placement exams to your UC Merced email address after you submit your Statement of Intent to Register (SIR).
 All first year students must take the math placement exam.
-All first year science, engineering and Pre-Health majors also must take the chemistry placement exam by.
-November 15.
+All first year science, engineering and Pre-Health majors also must take the chemistry placement exam by June 1.

 Complete Placement Exams

 Your placement exam scores, combined with your other academic data, determine your level of readiness in math and chemistry.
 These scores allow your academic advisor to place you in the math and/or chemistry class in which you will be most successful at UC Merced.

 Do I need to take the placement exams?

 Visit the Natural Science advising page to see if you need to complete the placement exams.

-Confirm Your Major (Fall First Year Students Only) - Not yet Open for Spring 2020
+OPTIONAL Change Your Major (Fall First Year Students Only) - Fall 2020

-If you are a first year student, you are encouraged to confirm your major by completing the major confirmation form.
+If you are a first year student, you can change your major by completing the major confirmation form.
 The major confirmation form can only be completed once, so think carefully before changing your major.
-The deadline for submission is May 31, 2019.
+Check this page for updates about the submission deadline.